Strong Gravitational Lensing by Bardeen Black Hole in Cloud of Strings: Conclusions

 \section{Conclusions}

 In this paper, we have analyzed regular Bardeen black hole in CoS as a gravitational lens in strong field limit.
 Lensing from a black hole depends on the impact parameter and we notice that the impact parameter increases with CoS parameter, $b$.
 The lensing produces multiple images known as relativistic rings.
 The magnification of the relativistic images decreases with respect to source position while radius of the ring increases with CoS parameter.
-However, it is not possible to distinct among relativistic ring, black hole shadow and photon rings.
-The angular diameter of shadow decrease with magnetic charge parameter but increases in the presence of cloud of string.
+However, it is not possible to distinguish among relativistic ring, black hole shadow and a photon ring.
+The angular diameter of shadow decreases with magnetic charge parameter, but increases in the presence of cloud of string.
 This trend is identical to the rings formed by lensing.
-In this work we have also obtained constraints on CoS parameter for two astrophysical black holes $Sgr A^{*}$ and $M87^{*}$.
+In this work we have also obtained constraints on CoS parameter for two astrophysical black holes $Sgr A^{*}$ and $M87^{*}$, in order to explore the observational signatures of cloud remnant that may still exist in our universe.

 Here, we have considered Bardeen black hole in CoS, as a gravitational lens and the work has significant implications for detection of primordial black holes and signature of exotic CoS in the very early Universe \cite{Víctor:2021,Arbey:2024}.
-It is plausible to extends this work to include the effects of dark matter \cite{Ashima:2024} and rotating Bardeen black holes in CoS \cite{SS:2024,Yang:2024}.
+It is plausible to extends this work to include the effects of dark matter \cite{Ashima:2024} and rotating Bardeen black holes in CoS \cite{SS:2024,Tian:2023,Yang:2024}.
 The investigations can also be extended for black holes in modified theories of gravity like f(R), f(Q) and f(R,T) \cite{Vishwakarma:2024}.
 Recently, gravitational wave background of primordial origin related to comic strings \cite{Domènech} is reported and it would be interesting to relate the primordial gravitational wave background with the existence black holes in CoS.
-In a future work, we plan to consider the influence of the CoS on the shadow and gravitational lensing of Bardeen black hole for different cases related to plasma distributions.